 My great-grandfather and both sets of grandparents owned apple orchards, the latter two in Brookfield, Massachusetts, where I grew up.
-I have written about and photographed apples and orchards for more than 20 years, and produced more than 20 educational videos for the New England Apple Association.
+I have written about and photographed apples and orchards for 25 years, and produced more than 30 educational videos for the New England Apple Association.
 This amalgam of agriculture and art synthesizes such diverse values as the visual beauty of apples, the power and vulnerability of landscape, the primacy of the senses, and the meaning of work.

 Selected solo exhibitions

 - Anchor House of Artists, Northampton, Mass., 2018

 - Laurel Park Arts, Northampton, Mass., 2017

 - Westhampton Public Library, Westhampton, Mass., 2017

 - Elusie Gallery, Easthampton, Mass., 2015

 - Goodwin Memorial Library, Hadley, Mass., 2015

 - Paradise City Arts Festival, Northampton, Mass., 2019